marianoguerra/efene/README.markdown

 ## Requirements

-To create the Efene compiler you will need a C compiler like GCC or LLVM-GCC.
-For the main purpose you will need any recent Erlang/OTP release.
+To create the Efene compiler you will need a C compiler like GCC or LLVM-GCC, and any recent Erlang/OTP release.

 * Erlang
 * (GCC or LLVM-GCC)

-Note: in debian based distributions the package erlang-parsetools  is required to compile efene.
+Note: In debian based distributions the package erlang-parsetools is required to compile efene.

 ## Useful links